 If you are dealing with yeast in your mucus, you are going to want to use an essential oil that is an expectorant (will clear away mucus) and is also effective at stopping Candida.
 Two essential oils that might help in this regard are lavender oil and thyme oil.
 Both of these essential oils may be able to help clear out mucus from your sinuses; and, they are both certainly capable natural remedies for yeast infections.
 There is an extensive amount of information about each of these oils in the articles.

-Additionally, it may help to boil a cup of apple cider vinegar with a cup of water added to it; add essential oils to the steaming liquid; and, breath this in.
+Additionally, it may help to boil a half cup of apple cider vinegar with three cups of water added to it; add essential oils to the steaming liquid; and, breath this in.
 Just be sure the steam is not irritating.
+Strong concentrations of apple cider vinegar (or any vinegar) can cause skin irritation and even chemical burns.
+Make sure you discontinue using this suggested remedy if you experience any irritation.
+You can learn more about apple cider vinegar in this article: Apple Cider Vinegar for Yeast Infection.

 A 12 Hour, Safe, and Natural Yeast Infection Solution